Short answer: No it’s never too late to start working out!

 Even a year or two of constant training is enough for someone to get in shape, build a great body, feed good, and have more energy overall.

 So, how long you wanted to start working out?

 There will never be a perfect moment to start working out or anything else.

 There Will Never Be A Perfect Moment To Start Working Out

-That reasons are know as excuses.
+These reasons are known as excuses.

 You probably wanted to start your fitness journey many times before, but you had excuses like:

 - you were tired,

 - then you didn’t know how to start,